EB1 Green Card Success – Niel, a Software Engineer from South Africa

 What are you looking forward to most about moving to the US?

-This is a really hard question to answer because it’s so many things.
+This is a really hard question to answer because there are so many things.
 We didn’t leave South Africa in 2006 because we felt we would be running from something.
 This is the opposite; it feels like we’re going towards something.
 Be it my career, a better future for our children, a stable economy or simply just to see snow and then to try to avoid it.

 What will you miss the most about your home country?